vmware-archive/pynsxv/README.md

 ### Installing PyNSXv on a MAC

-Make sure to install XCODE and XCODE Command Line utilities: https://itunes.apple.com/app/xcode/id497799835?mt=12
+Make sure to install XCODE and its Command Line utilities: https://itunes.apple.com/app/xcode/id497799835?mt=12

 ```shell